What’s New ?

 counting sort python

-Now, we will modify the count array by adding the previous counts and create the cumulative sum of an array as shown below:
+Now, we will modify the count array by adding the previous counts and creating the cumulative sum of an array as shown below:

 Cummulative sum of count array